 Global network allows organizations to send e-invoices to participating business partners overseas.
 Given the pain points for non-adopters as well as the potential benefits of getting on the PEPPOL network, we wanted to look at what might be the potential take up in the near future.
-We found that 45% of companies intend to adopt PEPPOL in the next 12 months.
-In addition, 37% of companies who are still thinking about adopting the system are concerned about the costs and the current economic climate.
+We found that 45 percent of companies intend to adopt PEPPOL in the next 12 months.
+In addition, 37 percent of companies who are still thinking about adopting the system are concerned about the costs and the current economic climate.

-Separately, with the globe reeling from the COVID-19 pandemic, IndSights Research found in an earlier survey that while many ICT companies were negatively impacted, 18% saw opportunities and increased revenue in Jan-Mar due to the change in global economic performance.
+Separately, with the globe reeling from the COVID-19 pandemic, IndSights Research found in an earlier survey that while many ICT companies were negatively impacted, 18 percent saw opportunities and increased revenue in January-March due to the change in global economic performance.
 The health crisis has been the catalyst for wider and faster tech adoption worldwide

 We think the adoption of a system on the PEPPOL network may be one such opportunity towards that of digitisation and innovative use of technology.
 In fact, as of Jun 2020, more than 10,000 businesses have already joined the e-invoicing network, up from 1,000 in March.

 Singapore recognises the benefits of digitisation.
 There has been a strong push to help businesses improve productivity, reduce reliance on labour, or lower long-term labour cost.
 We see this in Singapore’s SMART Nation plan.
 An example of one such grant is: adopting e-invoicing is one of the conditions for companies to be eligible for a payout of up to $10,000 under the Digital Resilience Bonus.
 Listed here are some of the applicable grants potential adopters can avail themselves to.

 One-time payment of $200 to businesses that register on PEPPOL by 31st Dec 2020.
 Click here to find out more.